open-telemetry/opentelemetry-dotnet-contrib/src/OpenTelemetry.Instrumentation.Runtime/README.md

 Note: This metric is only available when targeting .NET6 or later.

+The API used to retrieve the value is:

+* [GC.GetGCMemoryInfo().GenerationInfo[i].SizeAfterBytes](https://docs.microsoft.com/dotnet/api/system.gcgenerationinfo):
+  Represents the size in bytes of a generation on exit of the GC reported in GCMemoryInfo.

 #### process.runtime.dotnet.**gc.heap.fragmentation.size**

 | Units   | Instrument Type | Value Type | Attribute Key(s) | Attribute Values           |